How to open a bank account in Canada

 Other banks worth mentioning

-The Canadian Imperial Bank of Commerce (CIBC) is another of the major banks in Canada with a Newcomers to Canada Plan.¹² This includes an CIBC Smart for Newcomers Account which has no monthly fee, paperless record-keeping and no monthly fee for 1 year.
-It also comes with a debit card.
+The Canadian Imperial Bank of Commerce (CIBC) is another of the major banks in Canada with a Newcomers to Canada Plan.¹² This includes an CIBC Smart for Newcomers Account which has no monthly fee for 2 years, paperless record-keeping and it also comes with a debit card.

 We’ve covered all the major banks in Canada, but it may also be worth checking out smaller banks such as Canadian Western Bank, National Bank of Canada, HSBC Bank Canada and Laurentian Bank while you’re comparing options.